Frequently Asked Questions:

 What if I didn’t get tickets to the Christmas concerts?
 Are there other options available?

 Each year there are hundreds of thousands of requests for tickets to the Christmas concerts.
 If you were not successful with your online ticket request, please check our Christmas Concert page for other options we will be adding to enjoy The Tabernacle Choir this Christmas.
-Please read about standby seating and the Music and the Spoken Word broadcast on Sunday morning as options.
+Please read about standby seating and the Music & the Spoken Word broadcast on Sunday morning as options.

 Will there be standby seating?